CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-4.md

 grand_parent: Original Rules
 ---

-# Middle Earth: The Wizards

-{: .text-center .text-beta }
+# Middle-earth: Collectible Card Game

-Official Rulings
+Collected Official Rulings File
+{: .text-center .text-beta}

-_Middle-earth: Collectible Card Game_ Collected Official Rulings File Version 4 current as of 02-28-97.
+Version 4 current as of 02-28-97
+{: .text-center }

 The _MECCG_ Collected Official Ruling File has taken the place of the official FAQ.